arnoldt100/anansi/documentation/source/Classes/SimulationParameters.cpp.rst

 .. function:: static ANANSI::OPTIONS_PARAMETERS_MAP_t  SimulationParameters::parseProgramOptionsFromCommandLine_(COMMANDLINE::CommandLineArguments const & aCommandLine)

-    Parses the program options from the command line object and stores in a ANANSI::OPTIONS_PARAMETERS_MAP_t object which is returned.
+    Parses the program options from the command line arguments and stores in a ANANSI::OPTIONS_PARAMETERS_MAP_t object which is returned.

     :param aCommandLine: Contains the command line arguments.

+    :rtype: ANANSI::OPTIONS_PARAMETERS_MAP_t

+.. function:: static boost::program_options::variables_map createBoostVariableMap_(COMMANDLINE::CommandLineArguments const & aCommandLine)

+    Returns a Boost variable map based with respect to the the program command line arguments the object ANANSI::Alloptions.

+    :param aCommandLine: Contains the command line argumnents.

+    :rtype: boost::program_options::variables_map

+.. function:: static OPTIONS_PARAMETERS_MAP_t transferBoostVariableMap_(boost::program_options::variables_map const & vm)

+    vm, a Boost variable map, is transfered to an object of type OPTIONS_PARAMETERS_MAP_t and this object is returned.
+This transfering is done because the Boost variable map is not ideal for storing mapping of simple key-value pairs.
+We only use the Boost variable map for parsing command line program options.

+    :param vm: A Boost variable map

     :rtype: ANANSI::OPTIONS_PARAMETERS_MAP_t